talon-one/TalonOne.cs/docs/ManagementApi.md

 ## GetCustomersByAttributes

-> InlineResponse20013 GetCustomersByAttributes (ApplicationCustomerSearch body, int? pageSize = null, int? skip = null)
+> InlineResponse20012 GetCustomersByAttributes (ApplicationCustomerSearch applicationCustomerSearch, int? pageSize = null, int? skip = null)

-Get a list of the customer profiles that match the given attributes
+List customer profiles that match the given attributes

-Gets a list of all the customer profiles for the account that exactly match a set of attributes.
+Get a list of all the customer profiles for the account that exactly match a set of attributes.
 The match is successful if all the attributes of the request are found in a profile, even if the profile has more attributes that are not present on the request.
-[Customer Profile]: https://help.talon.one/hc/en-us/articles/360005130739-Data-Model#CustomerProfile
+[Customer Profile]: https://help.talon.one/hc/en-us/articles/360005130739-Data-Model#/customerProfile

 ### Example